desimaniac/docs/my_sonarr_and_radarr_naming_preferences.md

 ```

-I am posting this template here for anyone who may find this helpful.
+I am posting this template here for whoever is interested.

 ## Sonarr